PabloCumbrera/Portfolio/README.md

 18. Power BI - Air data Dashboard

    - Worked on data treatment, cleansing and powerquerying for creating a control dashboard for most relevant related data.

+19. Tableau - BTC Sotck Price Dashboard

+   - Worked on data treatment, cleansing for creating a control dashboard for BTC stock related data.